-The first winner of the Oskar Schlemmer Prize is the internationally renowned artist Katharina Grosse who is presenting two new works at the Staatsgalerie Stuttgart.
+The first recipient of the prize is the internationally renowned artist Katharina Grosse, who is presenting two new works at the Staatsgalerie Stuttgart.